anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Renaming the resource group to osTicket
+Renaming the resource group to osTicket.
 </p>
 <br />